 What's your take on this?

-And so if you're an attorney or you're a litigant, uh and you say something that's damaging, if you say something like Ix committed a crime, and if you do that uh in relation to an ongoing proceeding under Illinois law, you're protected.
+And so if you're an attorney or you're a litigant and you say something that's damaging, if you say something like X committed a crime, and if you do that in relation to an ongoing proceeding under Illinois law, you're protected.

-The problem here is that uh Mark Garagos' associate, um Sid Defamator made defamatory comments about the brothers uh saying that they had lied in the grand jury, saying uh, you know, that they had in fact committed a hate crime against Mr. Smollett.
+The problem here is that Mark Garagos' associate said defamatory, made defamatory comments about the brothers saying that they had lied in the grand jury, saying that they had in fact committed a hate crime against Mr. Smollett.

 What do you think the odds, David, that federal charges are brought against Smollett?

-Uh I don't think they'll be brought against them, frankly.
+I don't think they'll be brought against him, frankly.

-I think probably you know, it's another it's probably just a waste of time and money.
+I think it's another, probably just a waste of time and money.

-But th there supposedly is a serious investigation going on.
+But there supposedly is a serious investigation going on.

 If the allegations we hear are true about what Smollett did, then there should be charges brought against him.

-It's a very serious abuse of the system and it ruins this the integrity of the system for everybody.
+It's a very serious abuse of the system, and it ruins the integrity of the system for everybody.

-But you know let's be clear what these brothers have said now Mark Garrigos is a savvy guy.
+What these brothers have said now, Mark Garagos is a savvy guy.

 He's smart.

-He's tough but he but he and associate according to the complaint went on Good Morning America the podcast and other shows not only Malone the boys said they were lying about this, these two young men, uh two brothers, but also uh one of them he accused one of them of engaging in homosexual acts with Smollett, which says according to this guy puts his life in danger.
+The boys said they were lying about this, these two young men, two brothers, but also one of them, he accused one of them of engaging in homosexual acts with Smollett, which, according to this guy, puts his life in danger.

-He said he puts his life in danger.
+He says it puts his life in danger.

-He accused him of running a uh business that's a hoax and all of that according to the allegations in the complaint.
+He accused him of running a business that's a hoax and all of that, according to the allegations in the complaint.

 So there's a lot of serious stuff going on here.

-Um and we're gonna see how it plays out.
+And we're going to see how it plays out.

-You know Garagos um because of course there's another lawsuit where the city of uh Chicago is trying to recoup its uh the money that it spent on the investigation.
+Garagos, because, of course, there's another lawsuit where the city of Chicago is trying to recoup its money that it spent on the investigation.

-There are eighteen hundred and thirty six overtime hours spent on this investigation.
+There are 1,836 overtime hours spent on this investigation.

 So it's a real mess here.